Whole 'Nuther Thing

 Welcome To The Weekend and "Music Without Boundaries"...

-A Whole 'Nuther Thing is my weekly Radio Program on KSBR FM 88.5 and Online at http://www.ksbr.org/webcast.html each Saturday from 3-7 PM PDT.
+A Whole 'Nuther Thing is my weekly Radio Program on KCSN FM 88.5 and Online at http://www.885fm.org/webcast.html each Sunday from 3-5 PM PDT.

 This website is an archive for my program, contained on this website are past broadcasts comprised of 3 or 4 Hour Episodes.
 In order to maintain sound quality of these broadcasts I've had to limit the posted archive to approximately 3 years of audio files.
 If there is a particular show's audio file no longer available please contact me by e-mail and I will make it available for download...

 To paraphrase Duke Ellington..."There are only 2 types of Music, Good Music and Bad Music"...
 I personally prefer the former and that's what you'll hear each and every Saturday afternoon or evening depending on where you live.
 My program airs on Saturday afternoons at 3 PM PDT and features music presented in a truly "Free Form" manner meaning you will hear anything from Classical to Reggae and everything in between but hand crafted to flow seamlessly.
 Usually during the 5 - 6 PM segment I feature a selected artist and play those tunes typically ignored by Terrestrial and even Satellite Radio stations.